Virus warnings for Ramadan as some pandemic shutdowns ease - KVIA

 But the virus continues to pop up unexpectedly.

-Singapore has been reporting hundreds of new cases each day, many traced to crowded migrant worker dormitories.
+Singapore has been reporting hundreds of new cases daily, exceeding 10,000 in total, with the vast majority of new infections traced to crowded migrant worker dormitories.

-Japanese officials said Thursday that 14 more crew members on an Italian-operated cruise ship docked in southern Japan tested positive for the coronavirus, raising the breakout on board to 48.

-The Costa Atlantica has been docked in Nagasaki with 623 crew members and no passengers since late January for repairs and maintenance.
-One crew member is hospitalized and on a ventilator, Nagasaki officials said.

-Other infected crew members are quarantined in single rooms, and officials planned to test all by Friday.
-Officials are investigating how the virus could have got on board after discovering the first known case in a crew member who tested positive after developing a cough and fever.
+Japanese officials said more crew members on a cruise ship docked in Nagasaki have tested positive, raising the total on board to 48.
+The Italian-operated Costa Atlantica has been docked since late January for repairs and maintenance and has no passengers.
+Officials planned to test all the remaining crew by Friday.
+They also are investigating how the virus got on board since the crew has stayed on the ship since mid-March.

-An earlier outbreak aboard the U.S.-operated Diamond Princess cruise ship, which was quarantined offshore of Yokohama for weeks, resulted in more than 700 cases among its 3,700 passengers and crew.
-Separately, Japan has about 12,000 cases, with 300 deaths.

-The global outbreak of coronavirus has infected more than 2.6 million people and killed about 183,000, including more than 45,000 in the United States, according to a tally compiled by John Hopkins University from official government figures.
+The coronavirus has infected more than 2.6 million people and killed about 183,000, including more than 45,000 in the United States, according to a tally compiled by John Hopkins University from official government figures.

-The true numbers are believed to be far higher, and most people infected suffer from only mild or moderate symptoms and survive.
+The true numbers are undoubtedly far higher, since testing is limited and counting methods vary.
+Most people infected suffer from only mild or moderate symptoms and survive.

-But the crushing death toll of the pandemic has left many people understandably cautious and it will likely take weeks, even months, for people to regain confidence and resume normal activities.
-Future waves of outbreaks could reverse any gains in the interim, Dr. Robert Blendon, a Harvard professor of health policy and political analysis said.
+But the crushing death toll has left many people cautious and they may need weeks, or even months, to regain confidence and resume normal activities.
+Future waves of outbreaks could reverse any gains in the interim, Dr. Robert Blendon, a Harvard professor of health policy and political analysis, said.

 As President Donald Trump shifts to what White House officials call a new chapter in the response, officials face a challenge in reassuring the public while ensuring enough precautions are taken as communities emerge from shutdowns to prevent fresh onslaughts of cases.